Distributed Multi-Node Jobs#

 Executing a distributed Ray program#

-To execute a distributed Ray program on many nodes, you can download the training script and launch the job yaml:
+To execute a distributed Ray program on many nodes, download the training script and launch the job yaml:

 $ wget https://raw.githubusercontent.com/skypilot-org/skypilot/master/examples/distributed_ray_train/train.py